 Yes.
 ALL household income that helps support your adult child must be included.
 There is a section in the application called “Special Financial Circumstance” in which you can explain your situation for the reviewers.

 Please understand that we received nearly 2,000 applications last year.
 The CAF Access for Athletes Grant Program is highly competitive and some people will not receive a grant.
 We must strike a balance to make our grants meaningful in funds while striving to make as much of an impact as possible.
 The most common reason for denial is an incomplete application.
 Please be sure that your application is comprehensive, thorough, and completed well before the deadline on December 1.

 Our grant program corresponds with our fiscal year.
 We are better able to manage our grant budget and all of the processes that accompany our grant process by offering the program annually.

 The grant applications go through a series of evaluations and the process of readying grants for distribution is very intensive.
 This all takes quite a bit of time.
-Also, since our fiscal year begins in April, we are able to use all of the funding available to make the grants as impactful as possible.
+Also, since our fiscal year begins in April, we can use the funding available to make the grants as impactful as we can.